Number of English schools with Raac rises to 174

 But many of those have now been able to introduce mitigating measures to allow pupils back into school.

+There are no schools which remain closed following the summer holidays.
+In the first set of figures, there were 19 either closed or delaying the start of term due to Raac.

+Raac is a lightweight material that was used mostly in flat roofing, but also in floors and walls, between the 1950s and 1990s.
+It is a cheaper alternative to standard concrete and has a lifespan of about 30 years.

-MPs are due to question education officials on Tuesday about disruption to schools and colleges.
+MPs are due to question education officials on Tuesday about the disruption to schools and colleges.

+How are you being impacted by the ongoing problems with Raac?
+Tell us your story by emailing us at: haveyoursay@bbc.co.uk.